KorucuTech/kai/README.md

 It is possible to add more TOOLS to do much more with Frappe or even ERPNext.

-Here is a simple TOOL that checks if a user exists given an email address.
+Here is a simple TOOL that checks if a user exists if given an email address.

 <img src="img/image8.png" width="500" >